ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-farrer-hypothesis.md

 ### Primitive Nature of Luke’s Text

-Some scholars argue Luke’s text is more primitive, suggesting Lukan priority over Farrer’s chronology.[^6] Luke’s shorter, less theologically developed parables contrast with Matthew’s expanded versions.[^6]
+Some scholars argue Luke’s text is more primitive, suggesting Lukan priority over Farrer’s chronology.[^6] Luke’s shorter, less elaborated parables (using fewer Greek words than Matthew or Mark) may preserve an earlier tradition.[^6]

 ### Alternative Explanations for Minor Agreements